 Call for Abstracts

-The Call for Abstracts is now open.
-Please submit your abstract no later than 1 April 2026 (any time zone).
+The call for abstracts has been extended.
+Please submit your abstract no later than 1 May 2026 (any time zone).
 Full submission guidelines are provided below.

 A limited number of early acceptances are available for applicants with time‑sensitive funding requirements.
 To request early consideration, please email highco2@confer.co.nz with your abstract submitted through the online form and a brief explanation of why early approval is needed.